Axiomata

 The Cut

-What centre do you keep calling coincidence?
+What gravity are you still calling coincidence?